trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 memory from being used is by removing it from the top of the stack and the only way to add is to put it on top of the stack.
 * Somehow, as with a lot of CS stuff, we like to turn things around and think of stacks growing down instead of up in the real world.
+That is because they are at the end of the virtual memory address range.
+So if the stack grows, the stack pointer (to the current stack frame) is decreased.
 -->

 ---